Syed-Owais-Ur-Rehman/HAL13ERD/README.md

 ### ⚙️ Setup
 Write the following code to install the tool on Kali:

-clone the repo
+Clone the repository:
 ```
 git clone https://github.com/sherlock-project/sherlock.git
 ```

-Navigate to the directory
+Navigate to the directory:
 ```
 cd sherlock
 ```

-install the requirements
+Install the requirements:
 ```
 python3 -m pip install -r requirements.txt
 ```